coffee2code/admin-commenters-comments-count/readme.txt

 == Description ==

-Next to all appearances of each commenter's name in the admin, this plugin shows a count of their total number of comments, linked to a listing of those comments.
+Next to all appearances of each commenter's name in the admin, this plugin shows a comments bubble identical to the one shown for posts in the admin listing of posts.
+The comments bubble shows the number of approved comments for that person and potentially a red superscript circle indicating the number of pending comments for the person (assuming they have any).
+The comment counts are linked to listings of comments associated solely with that particular commenter.

-By default in WordPress, it is not possible to tell via a single glance whether a particular commenter has commented before, and if so, how many times.
+By default in WordPress, it is not possible to tell via a single glance whether a particular commenter has commented before or how many times the've commented.

-This plugin adds a handy feature to the WordPress admin pages to allow you to:
+This plugin adds this handy capability to the WordPress admin pages that allows you to:

 * Quickly identify a first-time commenter
 * Quickly identify unfamiliar commenters that have in fact commented before
 * Quickly see how many total comments a particular commenter has made, and how many comments are pending
-* Easily go to a listing of all comments by a commenter, in order to see what and when they last commented, or what/when they first commented
+* Easily navigate to a listing of all approved comments and all moderated comments by a commenter, in order to see what post and when they last commented (or first commented), get a feel for the nature of their comments, or find something they've said in the past

-This plugin adds a linked comment count next to every appearance of a commenter in the admin.
-The link takes you to the admin page listing all comments for that particular commenter.
-The count displays all approved comments attributed to that commenter.
-If you hover over the comment count, the hover text indicates how many pending comments they also have, if any.

 Specifically, the linked comment count appears next to commenters in: